Menu•SiteMap | History

 Holding the Head, an address at Manchester in 1873, JBS called "the attention of brethren to the way the enemy had endeavoured to spoil the pure stream given by the Lord, first by one thing, and then by another.

-The failure is no longer only in Christendom generally but – as must be shamefully owned – among those who have received the greatest light from the Scriptures – not only through JND, but also through JBS, FER, CAC, JT and others.
+The failure is no longer only in Christendom generally but – as must be shamefully owned – among those who have received the greatest light from the Scriptures – not only through JND, but also through JBS, FER, CAC, JT and many others.

 G.A.R.